 Research your family history on Ancestry.com or at your local library.
 Dig as deep as you can, compiling old articles or photos if possible, and present your findings in a bound scrapbook or decorative scroll for your family.

 A connection to the past can be a deep and fulfilling gift to anyone, especially your older family members.
 And it may not cost you anything but some afternoons at the library reference desk.
 If you don’t have time to do the legwork yourself, or know a relative who might enjoy the research process, an Ancestry.com membership is a gift in its own right.

 Another option is to get a family member’s DNA tested, which can reveal detailed genealogical information and where your ancestors lived centuries ago.
-This takes some prep work — you’ll have to obtain a saliva sample with a cotton swab — so the gift itself won’t be a surprise.
+This takes some prep work — you’ll have to obtain a saliva sample — so the gift itself won’t be a surprise.
 But the results certainly may be.
 DNA testing services vary in both cost and methodology; some of the most popular services are 23andMe, Family Tree DNA, National Geographic, and Ancestry.com.

 4. Charitable Gifts You Can See

 It’s lovely to donate in someone’s name, but sometimes the recipient is left a little wanting if it’s just a card and an intangible sense that some money went somewhere for some purpose.

 There are charitable organizations that offer more tangible receipts, though.
 For example, Kiva.org offers microloans to entrepreneurs in poorer countries.
 Give someone $50 to use on Kiva, and he can choose whom to loan the money to — whether it’s a woman in Kenya trying to start a bicycle shop, or a family in Uganda running a farm stand.
 More likely than not, he’ll get that $50 back in full after a while — at which point, he’ll be able to loan it out again and again, playing a small but fulfilling role in helping people all over the world realize their dreams.